fastify/fastify/EXPENSE_POLICY.md

 Fastify is an OpenJS Foundation project, and it accepts donations through the [Open Collective](https://opencollective.com/fastify/) platform to enhance the project and support the community.

+This Collective is run by and for the benefit of the independent contributors to the Fastify open source software project.
+This Collective is not endorsed or administered by OpenJS Foundation, Inc. (the “OpenJS Foundation”), the OpenJS Foundation does not receive and has no control over any funds contributed, the OpenJS Foundation does not direct or otherwise supervise the actions of any contributor to the Fastify project, and all donations made will be expended for the private benefit of or otherwise to reimburse individuals that do not have an employer/employee, contractor, or other agency relationship with the OpenJS Foundation.
+The Fastify marks used herein are used under license from the OpenJS Foundation for the benefit of the open source software community.

 This document outlines the process for requesting reimbursement or an invoice for expenses.

 ## Reimbursement